Visma Connect

 In this section we'll get an application that we can use for our one to many integration.
 So we only have to go through this once, and then we can connect to all of our users through our application.

-IMPORTANT β I will warn you right now, this is the longest and most important section of our documentation.
+IMPORTANT ❗ This is the most important section of our documentation.
 It will help you get your application setup in a beneficial way and getting smoothly through the application process.

-When your done setting up Visma Connect, we highly recommend getting a test company in Dinero and following along with our tutorial, or at the very least, reading through it.
+When you're done setting up Visma Connect, we highly recommend getting a test company in Dinero and following along with our tutorial, or at the very least, reading through it.

 Once you're all setup, we recommend taking some time to go over the Visma Connect Documentation.